About Us

 Locations.

 IngAust is currently headquartered in Melbourne.
 Chapters may be formed in various locations throughout Australia as members become interested in conducting Public Relations / Learned Society / Community Service activities for Professional Engineers in their locations.
-The National Committee of IngAust handles the role of the watchdog on Professional Engineer standards in Australia working closely with EA and APEA as appropriate.
+The National Committee of IngAust guides the IngAust Society overall while also handling the role of a watchdog on Professional Engineer standards in Australia working closely with EA and APEA as appropriate.

 Why form the IngAust Society?